ocibuilder/docs/docs/index.md

 # Introduction

-The ocibuilder is a tool for producing oci complaint images.
+The OCI Builder is a tool for producing oci complaint images.

-This repository contains all the documentation for getting started and configuring the ocibuilder.
+This repository contains all the documentation for getting started and configuring the OCI Builder.

 ## Quick Start

-You can get started with the ocibuilder by following the [quickstart guide](./quickstart).
+You can get started with the OCI Builder by following the [quickstart guide](./quickstart).

 ## Commands

-Documentation of the cli commands for ocibuilder can be found [here](./commands/build)
+Documentation of the cli commands for OCI Builder can be found [here](./commands/build)

 ## Specification

-A complete documentation of the entire ocibuilder specification file `spec.yaml` can be found [here](./specification/specification/)
+A complete documentation of the entire OCI Builder specification file `spec.yaml` can be found [here](./specification/specification/)

 ## Examples